nearform/the-fastify-workshop/deck.md

 # Step 7: Exercise 💻

-- change `index.js` so that it:
+- Change `index.js` so that it:

-  - registers the `fastify-jwt` plugin using the configuration option `JWT_SECRET` as the `secret` property of the plugin's configuration options
+  - Registers the `fastify-jwt` plugin using the configuration option `JWT_SECRET` as the `secret` property of the plugin's configuration options.

 ---